Reviews You Can Rely On

 Conclusion

 The footwear market, especially running shoes, is oversaturated with options and full of specialized lingo and misleading marketing.
 Therefore, finding the right model to add to your kit can be a huge and daunting task.
-Fortunately, we have the details you need to make an informed decision.
-We spent months reviewing the most popular women's running shoes on the market, from lightweight minimalist superstars to plush maximalist mileage hogs — and everything else in between.
+We have an ongoing rotation of shoes being tested to help you find the right pair.
+From lightweight minimalist superstars to plush maximalist mileage hogs — and everything else in between.
 Have fun out there!

 Ally Arcuri